frozenpandaman/splatnet2statink/README.md

 ## Setup instructions

-*These instructions are meant to be accesssible and easy-to-follow for all users, and is the recommended way to run the script.
+*These instructions are meant to be accesssible and easy-to-follow for all users, and this is the recommended way to run the script.
+If you run into trouble, please reach out!
 However, an alternative [simple version](https://github.com/frozenpandaman/splatnet2statink/wiki/simple-setup-instructions) is also available.*

 1. Download and install Python.
 On Windows, download the installer from the [official website](https://www.python.org/downloads/) and check the option during setup to add it to your PATH.
 On macOS, install [Homebrew](https://brew.sh/) and then run `brew install python`.